dogweather/forkful/content/en/rust/getting-started/starting-a-new-project.md

 weight: 1
 ---

-## What & Why?

-Starting a new project in Rust means setting up a basic structure so your code has a place to live.
-Programmers kick off new projects to solve problems, learn, or develop software from scratch.

 ## How to:
 To start a new Rust project, you need Cargo—the Rust package manager.
 Install Rust and Cargo through the official installer, rustup.

 ```sh